Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Proof of Validity

-A proof produced by parachain collators.
-Based on this proof and the parachain registry, a validator can verify that a parachain has properly executed its state transition function.
+A proof produced by allychain collators.
+Based on this proof and the allychain registry, a validator can verify that a allychain has properly executed its state transition function.
 Proofs of Validity go into the Relay Chain blocks.

 ## Proof of Work (PoW)